 Is there Level 5 body armor?

 No. The National Institute of Justice does not have a certification standard for “level 5,” and level 4 will remain the highest ballistic standard.

 Choosing armor products that are right for your lifestyle can be complex, and not every type of armor is right for everyone in every situation.
 We encourage you to follow the RMA Armament blog, where we often discuss use case scenarios and proper application of different armor products, style, and levels.
 Body armor is typically employed to the highest common threat level the wearer might encounter.

-For example, police officers most often don’t wear level 3 or 4 plates for everyday duty due to their bulk, weight, smaller coverage area, and inability to stop more total rounds from handguns than soft IIIA armor vests.
+For example, police officers most often don’t wear level 3 or 4 plates for everyday duty.
+Their bulk, weight, smaller coverage area, and inability to stop more total rounds from handguns makes soft IIIA armor vests ideal.
 Since the vast majority of ballistic threats faced by police are from handgun rounds like 9mm and .45 ACP, rifle plates would get in the way of everyday tasks and fatigue an officer’s muscular and cardiovascular systems more quickly than soft IIIA armor while providing no additional protection from the vast majority of ordinary ballistic threats.